 2. Chanel Joues Contras Blush in Rouge Profond

 With a silky texture and a luxurious container, you cannot go wrong with a Chanel blush.
 This shade is a bright yet cool pink, with more than enough pigmentation to show up perfectly on medium skin!
-You can pick up this blush at Nordstrom.
+You can pick up this blush at Nordstrom, or Amazon.

 Bronzy blushes are so beautiful on tan skin – something that has a lot of golden glow, and a peachy or even reddish tint.
 These blushes will make your natural tan look healthy and golden.